 Use of the computer to develop and maintain accounting records and to process common business applications for managerial decision making using Excel.
-Prerequisite: ENRD 401 or equivalent.
-Lecture Hours: 2, Lab Hours: 2
+(Offered in the Spring only) Prerequisite: ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 2

 ACNT 1329 - Payroll and Business Tax Accounting